Pylons/pyramid/docs/narr/subrequest.rst

 .. versionadded:: 1.4

-:app:`Pyramid` allows you to invoke a subrequest at any point during the processing of a request.
+:app:`Pyramid` allows you to invoke a :term:`subrequest` at any point during the processing of a request.
 Invoking a subrequest allows you to obtain a :term:`response` object from a view callable within your :app:`Pyramid` application while you're executing a different view callable within the same application.